dickyybayu/advprog-modul6/README.md

 In this milestone, I implemented a simulation of a slow request by introducing a delay in handling certain HTTP requests.
 Specifically, I modified the `handle_connection` function to recognize requests for `/sleep` and introduced a `thread::sleep` function to delay the response by 10 seconds.
 This simulation helped me understand how a single-threaded web server processes incoming connections sequentially, causing delays for other requests when one request takes longer to complete.

 By running the server and opening two browser windows—one accessing `/sleep` and another accessing the root path `/`, I observed that the second request had to wait for the first one to finish, highlighting the limitations of single-threaded request handling.
 This reinforced my understanding of concurrency issues in web servers and the importance of multi-threading or asynchronous processing for improving responsiveness.

+## Commit 5 Reflection Notes

+In this milestone, I implemented a **ThreadPool** to improve server efficiency in handling multiple requests concurrently.
+With this approach, the server no longer creates a new thread for each incoming request but instead utilizes a predefined number of worker threads.
+This reduces the overhead of thread management and enhances overall system performance.

+The **ThreadPool** uses a **message-passing mechanism** with an **mpsc (multi-producer, single-consumer) channel** to distribute tasks to worker threads.
+Additionally, a **Mutex** ensures safe access to the job queue, while **Arc (Atomic Reference Counting)** allows multiple workers to access the queue simultaneously.
+Each worker runs in a continuous loop, waiting for jobs to be executed.

+The main advantages of this approach include resource optimization, avoiding **thread explosion**, and reducing unnecessary context switching.
+By using a **ThreadPool**, the server can handle multiple requests in parallel without consuming excessive memory.